5U5H4NTH006/randomss.github.io/README.txt

 # Website Project README

-## Project Overview
-This is a personal website for Sushanth Mantrala, created for a course assignment at IIIT Hyderabad.

 ## Features Implemented
 - Interactive personal portfolio website
 - Responsive design that works on different screen sizes